kamal-manchanda/krikey-data-challenge/Part 2/README.md

 ### Methodology:

-Goal: Increase user engagement
+Goal that I have taken: To increase user engagement

-User journey: There are two major sections
+User journey: There are two primary ways as to how a user can engage with the app - videos and games.
+For this analysis, I have focused on engagement through videos based on the data that has been provided.

-Success metric for engagement:
+Success metric that I have considered for engagement:

 ```
 Total watch time

-Total watch time = Total number of videos watched x % video watched x  avg video length
+Total watch time = Number of users x Number of videos watched/user x % video watched x  avg video length

-Total number of videos watched could be either from For you/recent page or from Explore Page.
-For explore page:

-Total number of videos watched = CTRxVideos Viewed
 ```

+Based on the data, I am going after 2 factors from the above equation -

+1. % completion/video
+2. Avg videos watched/user

+1. For % completion/video, below is my analysis

 Bins for completion rate
 ```